Site Selectors Information

 In addition to unsurpassed local economic incentives, the City of Red Oak has access to the full compliment of State of Texas economic incentives and financial inducements.

-Overview of Local Incentive Programs (PDF)
+Summary of Local and State of Texas Incentive Programs (PDF)

-1. Tax Abatement Policy: City of Red Oak (PDF)
+1. Tax Abatement Policy: City of Red Oak (PDF) (Tax Abatement Process) (PDF)

-2. Tax Abatement Application: City of Red Oak (PDF)
+2. Tax Abatement Application: City of Red Oak (PDF) (Excel)

 3. Tax Abatement Policy & Worksheet: Ellis County (PDF)